Token-driven totally asymmetric simple exclusion process: Token-driven TASEP on a ring

 \subsection{Oscillations in kinetic rates and the propagation of fluctuations in coupled TASEPs}

 In complex dynamical systems, coupling can do much more than just shift the steady-state operating point or induce a change in the average current-density relation.
 Pertinent examples include the emergent synchrony in phase-coupled oscillators or the propagation of temporal fluctuations through neural networks.
 Here we ask if the indirect coupling between two concurrently running TASEP processes through a shared token pool is strong enough to propagate (oscillatory) current fluctuations from one TASEP to the other~(Fig.~\ref{fig:isolated_oscillator}a).
-To this end, we first explore the response of a single TASEP to an oscillation in one of its kinetic rates, the hopping rate $p$.
+To this end, we first explore the response of a single TASEP to an oscillation in one of its kinetic rates, the hopping rate $p$;~contrary to~\cite{zarai18} in which the number of lattices (mRNAs) oscillated with time and thus cause the effective hopping rate to oscillate.